 Joy and relief are feelings we hope to get more than irritations and dissatisfaction.
 But why do we get more stress than relief, annoyance rather than joy?
 Finding joy in daily life is not a mystery except a change of our perception.
-Perception is the recognition and the memory of objects and events we come into contact with in our lives.
+Perception is the recognition and the memory of objects and events we come into contact in our lives.
 But changing our perception is harder than most people think.
 Some people hold on tightly to their view because they perceive others as inferior or themselves as superior.
 Some may perceive having to eat or drink a certain product all the time is pleasurable, even if it harms their health.
 Although it is not easy to change our mental habits, there are 3 ways to always find joy.

 What Is Joy?

 Joy, according to Oxford dictionary means great happiness or pleasure.
 We all know ordinary happiness and pleasures.
 We do that by hunting for products and people that bring happiness to our senses.
 Senses involve our eyes, ears, tongue, touch, and nose.
 But what we see, hear, and touch is dependent on our minds.
 These senses send signals to the mind so it judges whether something is good or bad.
 So, the mind is very important for our experience of happiness because it is the one that decides.

 For art lovers, an exhibition of their favorite artists would bring joy to their minds.
 For a food lover, specific cuisines will bring pleasure to their mind.
 But our happiness need not be so restrictive.
 We need not wait for things we want to happen to be happy.
 Now that we know the mind is the key to happiness, we also need not depend on our senses to feel good.

 1. Don’t compare